zhuangh/CarND-Advanced-Lane-Lines/writeup_zhuang.md

 #### Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I used the historical images to smooth the lane detection in order to reduce the jitter as much as possible.
+I used the historical images to smooth the lane detection in order to reduce the jitters during the lane detection as much as possible.
 The overall performance is good.

-More smoothing techniques can help to improve the continuous display of the video.
+However, for more stable detection, we need to fine tune the memory parameters as well as more smoothing techniques, which can avoid jitters furthermore.